isteps-sps-lab/betterfactory-cognitive-hri/README.md

 At the same time, a REST controller is defined to receive notifications from OCB.
 All the notifications are converted into an Avro-serializable object and forwarded to dedicated KB topics.

-### consensus
+### worker-data-importer
-The *consensus* component downloads the worker responses collected with the "Consensus" questionnaire (GForm).
+The *worker-data-importer* component downloads the worker responses collected with the "Consensus" questionnaire (GForm).
 Each response contains static data about the worker, which are pushed to the *models* component by means of its REST API.
 A cron job is exploited to download new responses.

 ### Dependencies